LironShemen/TriviaKing_IntroToComputerNetworking/README.md

 - We used both TCP and UDP protocols:
   - The server send brodcast offers using UDP connection for clients to join the game
   - The clients connect through the UDP connection
-  - After connection is maded they connect through a TCP connection ducring the whole game
+  - After connection is maded they connect through a TCP connection during the whole game

 ## Game Files: